Giorgi Chanturia (footballer): CFR Cluj

-On 19 February 2014, CFR Cluj have confirmed the signing of Vitesse midfielder Giorgi Chanturia for an undisclosed fee.
+On 19 February 2014, CFR Cluj confirmed the signing of Chanturia from Vitesse for an undisclosed fee.

 Hellas Verona

 On 12 June 2014, Chanturia joined Hellas Verona from Cluj.

 Return to Cluj on loan

 However, in September Chanturia returned to Cluj on loan with Hellas sporting director Scala Sogliano stating that the club had "decided to give [Chanturia] the opportunity to find his best form" and that Chanturia wanted "his debut with the Verona [to live] up to expectations".

 MSV Duisburg

 On 25 September 2015, 2.
 Bundesliga club MSV Duisburg announced their signing of free agent Chanturia on a contract running until the end of the season including the option for further two years.

 Ural Yekaterinburg

-On 5 July 2016, he moved to Russia, signing with FC Ural Yekaterinburg.
-In April 2018 he suffered an ACL injury, it took him 6 months to recover and he couldn't regain his squad position after that.
+On 5 July 2016, Chanturia moved to Russia, signing with Ural Yekaterinburg.
+In April 2018 he suffered an ACL injury, it took him six months to recover and he could not regain his squad position after that.
 On 18 January 2019, he was released from his Ural contract by mutual consent.